tedd-nguyen/Contoso-100k-SQL-Analysis-Project/README.md

 ## Technical Process

-- Install the contoso_100k.sql file to localhost PostgreSQL
+- Install the contoso_100k.sql file to localhost PostgreSQL by PGadmin
 - Creating project and making analysis all in DBeaver
 - Upload project to Github repository